LindseyMHouser/pagination-helper/README.md

 This project provides methods to mange pagination over given array.
 This project contains a comprehensive set of unit test to simulate the pagination.
 ## Pre-Requirments
-Java
+- Java
-Eclipse (Or any Java IDE)
+- Git
-Git
+- Eclipse (Or any Java IDE)

 ## Clone this project
 You need to have git installed in your comptuere.
 Then crete a directory somewhere, open a Terminal there and execute the following command to clone the project.